YottaDB/YDBDoc/MessageRecovery/errors.rst

 LITNONGRAPH
 ----------------------

-LITNONGRAPH, standard requires graphics in string literals; found non-printable: $ZCHAR(cccc)
+LITNONGRAPH, M standard requires graphics in string literals; found non-printable: $ZCHAR(cccc)

 Compile Time Warning: Flags a standard violation.
 The generated code will accept the string, even though it contains cccc, which is not a visible character.